Volunteer with Junior Achievement

-A want versus a need.
-How to balance a checkbook.
-Don't you wish that someone had taught you those things as you were growing up?
-Now there is someone.
-YOU.
-All we need is your enthusiasm, life experience, and a willingness to teach children about how you took chances and shot for the stars.
+All we need is your enthusiasm, life experience, and a willingness to inspire young people to succeed.
 Junior Achievement of Washington provides the training, curriculum, and a classroom ready to meet you!

 Make A Difference In YOUR Community